When a new student comes to the class, the teacher assigns someone to give them a school tour.

 So let’s make a quick list:

-- Checklists help to divide a long tour into steps which makes it possible to take breaks and take a free tour in the product.
+- Checklists help to divide a long tour into steps which makes it possible to take breaks and take a free tour of the product.

 - Help Centers are more eye-catching and friendly than ‘’contact us’’ or ‘’FAQ’’ pages that are hidden at the bottom of a website.